essarhash/notes/source/content/Core Dilemma of Traumatic Attachment and Self-Disconnection.md

 ###### **And in attachment trauma the core dilemma is that we don't have access to both**
-and so when kids are put in a situation where they have to **hang on to connection by compromising and cutting off parts of themselves**, that is what they will do.
+and so when kids are put in a situation where they have to
+###### **hang on to connection by compromising and cutting off parts of themselves**,
+that is what they will do.

 Because the drive for maintaining that connection and belonging is so strong.
 And the result of that self-disconnection, that cut off from different parts of yourself and parts of your emotions, **leads to all kinds of secondary mental health problems.**

-So people come in with you know depression and anxiety and all these other things that they're struggling with but when we're looking at it through an attachment trauma lens and **we follow those threads down to the roots this is what we find inevitably with attachment trauma.**
+So people come in with you know depression and anxiety and all these other things that they're struggling with but when we're looking at it through an attachment trauma lens and **we follow those threads down to the roots this is what we find inevitably with attachment trauma—**

-Oh you had to profoundly disconnect from and dissociate from parts of yourself in order to maintain more connection with caregivers and you are suffering the results of that necessary survival tactic.
+>Oh you had to profoundly disconnect from and dissociate from parts of yourself in order to maintain more connection with caregivers and you are suffering the results of that necessary survival tactic.